Sam-Dunlap/Draft-Boy-Advance/README.md

 The bot uses google sheets to track and output the draft data.
 You will need to copy [this](https://docs.google.com/spreadsheets/d/1m4CsvwY6wZDcFwh5lv-7nuUHzyz94MkraYDjA2Vk-Vk/edit?usp=sharing) template to your own Google Drive (file => Make a copy).
 Then get your google service account email.
 It is visible on the google cloud console, and in the client_email section of your credentials.json file.
 Share your spreadsheet with that email, unchecking the 'alert people' box and allowing edit privilege when you do so.

-Currently this template is set up for Gen IX VGC Series 2.
-To change the allowed Pokemon, change column H in Master to include only the legal Pokemon in your format of choice.
+Currently this template is set up for Gen IX VGC Regulation D. To change the allowed Pokemon, change column H in Master to include only the legal Pokemon in your format of choice.

 IMPORTANT: Once you have set everything up, the three pages Master, BotData, and PickOrder should be LOCKED and HIDDEN to all users except the Google service account, and Teams List should be LOCKED to all users.
 Manual changes to these spreadsheets will likely cause unexpected behavior.